-Secondly, service efficiency and technical efficiency are significantly different, considering the quality of service dimensions affect the efficiency analysis results.
-The focus of future reform of power system should be on improving the efficiency of technology and services, and further improving the quality of electricity supply.
+Secondly, the quality of service dimensions affect the efficiency.
+Future reform should focus on improving the technical efficiency, and further improving the quality of electricity supply.

-Thirdly, the reform in 2002 has played a certain role in promoting some southern power grid enterprises, but the efficiency of northern power grid enterprises has dropped.
-Which is opposite from what we expect in the first place.
+Thirdly, the cost variable has a great influence on the estimate of service efficiency. the reform in 2002 has played a certain role in promoting some southern power grid enterprises, but not northern power grid enterprises.